axonivy/project-build-examples/compile-test/README.md

 ![run test](webtesting-run.gif)

-> Maybe disable headless flag on `IvySelenide` annotation
+> Maybe disable headless flag on `IvyWebTest` annotation

 ## run tests with maven
 - Open a command line and navigate into the unpacked `compile-test` folder.